Did you see the northern lights in Ohio? You might get another chance Saturday night

 The sun has been emitting a series of strong solar flares since Wednesday morning.
 The coronal mass ejections hurtling toward Earth prompted the National Oceanic and Atmospheric Administration to issue a rare Severe (G4) Geomagnetic Storm Watch on Thursday for the first time in 19 years.
 The geomagnetic storms that the CMEs would produce pose a limited threat to our communications, but they can also trigger the aurora borealis, better known as the northern lights.

 Did you see the northern lights Friday?
-Share your photos with The Enquirer here.
+Share your photos with The Dispatch here.

 And because the sun is at the height of its 11-year-cycle, the auroras have a very good chance of being seen by more Americans than usual.